conjee/conjee.github.io/_pages/tunnel.md

 ## Announcements

-In response to common slow connection & packet loss issue reported recently, a [KCP-enabled version](https://conjee.info/kunnel) of this service is launched.
+In response to common slow connection & packet loss issues reported recently, a [KCP-enabled version](https://conjee.info/kunnel) of this service is launched.

 Hopefully, it will provide a faster & more stable connection at the cost of a bit more configuration.